johnrearden/sudoku-python-tools/README.md

 generating puzzles under a strategy of distributing the knowns evenly across nonets, so I'm continuing to generate the puzzles randomly.

-This process is producting plenty of results, and with the ability to transform the puzzles using digit and nonet swapping, there will be plenty of puzzles for the app.
+This process is producing plenty of results, and with the ability to transform the puzzles using digit and nonet swapping, there will be plenty of puzzles for the app.

+### Puzzle Transformations
+- Substitution of digits : Digits are abitrary tokens
+- Rotations : through 90, 180 or 270
+- Reflections
+- Permutation of stacks and bands
+- Permutation of columns within stacks, and rows within bands.